Developer guide

 To preview documentation changes as you work:

-Using LiveServer (Recommended)
+Using LiveServer (recommended)

-3. Serve the docs with live reload:
+2. Build the docs and show them with live reload:

 This will: